-Students were invited to take part in the study through a verbal invitation.
-After elucidations on the methodology and study objectives, they signed a free and Informed Consent Form, volunteering for the research.
-Next, students answered a structured questionnaire with sociodemographic data exclusively developed for this research, including questions related to age, gender, marital status, number of children, medication use, consumption of energy drinks and alcoholic beverages, practice of physical and leisure activities, and existence of chronic-degenerative and metabolic diseases.
-They also answered a sleep quality assessment instrument, the Pittsburgh Sleep Quality Index (PSQI), validated into Brazilian Portuguese.(8) This instrument analyzes seven components: subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, use of sleeping medications, and daytime dysfunction.
+Students were invited to participate in the study through a verbal invitation.
+After elucidations on the methodology and study objectives, they signed a free and informed consent form, volunteering for the research.
+Next, students answered a structured questionnaire with sociodemographic data exclusively developed for this research, including questions related to age, sex, marital status, number of children, medication use, consumption of energy drinks and alcoholic beverages, practice of physical and leisure activities, and existence of chronic-degenerative and metabolic diseases.
+They also answered a sleep quality assessment instrument, the Pittsburgh Sleep Quality Index (PSQI), validated into Brazilian Portuguese.8 This instrument analyzes seven components: subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, use of sleeping medications, and daytime dysfunction.
 The score varies from zero to 21 points.
 Scores ≥5 indicate PS and possible sleep disorders.